Training in the Japanese martial art of Budo Taijutsu.

 Due to it's roots in warfare, and because humans use tools, weapons usage & disarming is integral.
-This begins at day-one, and includes traditional weapons (swords, staffs, and knives), but also considers the use of improvised weapons such as pens, cell phones, clothing and whatever else might be available in a crisis.
-Unlike other arts that distinctly separate skill sets (unarmed/weapons or striking/grappling), Budo Taijutsu promotes a holistic view to seamlessly integrate many topics - evasion, avoidance, striking, grappling, pain-compliance, weaponry, etc.
+This begins at day-one, and includes traditional weapons (swords, staffs, and knives), but also considers the use of improvised weapons such as pens, cell phones, clothing and whatever else might be available.
+Unlike other arts that distinctly separate skill sets (unarmed vs. weapons or striking vs. grappling), Budo Taijutsu promotes a holistic view that seamlessly integrates many topics under a coherent system.

 This is a great video by Jeff Christian of the Muzosa Dojo in New York City.

 He lays it all out, clear & concise.

 Rolling/falling skills are practiced at every class to prevent injury in the dojo and out in life.

 Techniques are taught in a hands-on fashion, including contact with your training partners.

 To prevent injury, techniques are initially trained in a slow & controlled fashion, with speed & intensity increasing with skill level.